daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 but later we have Bond-Auction...
 Try to trade NYpm session because cleaner price action will be after NY.lunch,
 time: 13:30-14:30

-If there are no move (it's sideways) in between 1:30pm and 2:30pm we can wait for a Silver Bullet.
+If there is no move (it's sideways) in between 1:30pm and 2:30pm we can wait for a Silver Bullet.

 If SB is also moving sideways, we can wait for 3pm to a close, for example Last Hour Macro (3:15pm-3:45pm)

-In general we are waiting for some fuel for run (like medium/light impact news, for example, Bond Auction)
+In general, we are waiting for some fuel for run (like medium/light impact news, for example, Bond Auction)

 Our regular goal is to learn how to be consistent by making:
 - 5 handles on ES
 - 10 handles on NQ

+If we can see a drop lower with displacement and the very next bullish candle has traded upper but hasn't touched C.E of formed SiBi, then we can expect that this bullish candle is the bearish Order Block.
+So when the next candle will be moving higher into that -OB, we can sell short.

 How to hold for longer trade 100+ handles?
-- We should know where the Market is should go
+- We should know where the Market should go
 - If we determined a 10 handles run, we can start looking for trade with 15-20 handles run
 - As far we will trade outside just rel.eq.Hs/Ls, we should expect prev. session lows or highs.
 But we also can find rel.eq.Hs/Ls for prev. session, like London